akeneo/pim-api-docs/content/guides/dam-connection/synchronize-assets.md

 - call the PIM API [asset family GET endpoint](/api-reference-asset-manager.html#get_asset_families),
 - write directly the codes of your asset families in a configuration file, the way we did in our [skeleton](https://github.com/akeneo/dam-connector/blob/master/config/resources/dam-example/mapping.yaml).

-Thanks to the asset family codes, you'll now be able to only call from the DAM the assets that belong to these families.
-This is thanks to the settings you operated on the DAM side by [adding the asset family information on each of your assets](pre-requisites.html#which-asset-family-your-dam-product-assets-belong-to).
+Thanks to the asset family codes, now, you'll be able to ask the DAM only for the assets that belong to those families.
+This is thanks to the upstream work you operated on the DAM side by [adding the asset family information on each of your assets](pre-requisites.html#which-asset-family-your-dam-product-assets-belong-to).
 It will avoid requesting the entire DAM data, which would be really useless and counterproductive. :wink:

 Don't forget that, when collecting your DAM assets, you should also filter them to only request **product** assets, thanks to the identification of product assets you've done earlier [here](pre-requisites.html#which-dam-assets-are-products-related).